 Return to the main page to login to MyChart

-MyChart offers patients personalized and secure online access to portions of your URMC medical record.
-MyChart enables you to securely use the Internet to help manage and receive information about your health.
+MyChart offers patients personalized and secure online access to portions of your UR Medicine medical record.
 With MyChart, you can:

-MyChart is a free service offered to URMC patients seen in our outpatient clinics.
+MyChart is a free service offered to UR Medicine patients seen in our outpatient clinics.

 To sign up for MyChart, you will need an activation code.
 This code allows you to log on to create your MyChart user ID and password, which you will then use to login to MyChart.

-All patients over age 18 will receive an activation code at the end of each URMC visit, so you can sign up at home when it's convenient for you.
-You can also request an activation code online, or by contacting our MyChart Customer Service Center 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762) or 1-888-661-6162.
+All patients over age 18 will receive an activation code at the end of each UR Medicine visit, so you can sign up at home when it's convenient for you.
+You can also request an activation code online, or by contacting our MyChart Customer Service Center 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762) or 1 (888) 661-6162.

 Patients under 18 (and/or their parent/legal guardian) must speak with their doctor in person before signing up for MyChart.

-You will generally receive an answer within one to three business days.
+You will generally receive an answer within two business days.
 Please note that MyChart should not be used for urgent situations.
 Please contact your healthcare provider's office if the situation requires immediate attention or dial 911 if it is an emergency.

 Alerts only are sent out if new information (lab results, messages, appointment reminders) appears in MyChart.
 If you are not receiving alerts, it could be for one of the following reasons:

 Yes, you can view another person's MyChart with appropriate consents.
 This is called proxy access and allows you to log into your personal MyChart account, and then connect to another person's MyChart account.
-URMC offers two types of proxy access:
+UR Medicine offers two types of proxy access:

 More information on proxy access is available here.

-Yes, as long as you have been granted proxy access to their account, and ask the question in your proxy view.
-If you mistakenly ask a question another individual from YOUR account, the information would be placed in YOUR health record, which could potentially jeopardize medical care.
+Yes, as long as you have been granted proxy access to his/her account, and ask the question in your proxy view.
+If you mistakenly ask a question about another individual from YOUR account, the information is placed in YOUR health record, which could potentially jeopardize medical care.

-No, due to the sensitive nature of medical information, each adult must establish their own MyChart account.
+No, due to the sensitive nature of medical information, each adult must establish his/her own MyChart account.

 Patients over 18 can select any other adult to become a MyChart proxy.
 Proxies for patients 17 and under are limited to parents and legal guardians.